beginner-corp/learn.begin.com/src/md/basic/state/env.md

 npm install
 ```

 4. Create a file called `.arc-env` in the root of the project directory and add the GitHub Client ID, Github Secret Key and redirect values from the Github OAuth apps created in step 2.
-This will allow you to test your app locally.
+The Architect Sandbox will load environment variables from the `.arc-env` file for local testing only.

+These environment variables can be accessed using `process.env.YOUR_ENV_VARIABLE`.
+For example, in the code we make a reference to `process.env.GITHUB_CLIENT_ID` which will reference the `.arc-env` file.
+This let's us manage secrets and keys without hard coding them into the application.

 ```bash
 # .arc-env